 Software business success depends on leveraging technology and innovation management.
 As software engineering technologies have been evolving, managing skills and transferring assets from older technology base to emerging one are ongoing management challenges.
 On the other hand, managing software innovation as a creative destruction force is part of software engineering management.
 Besides, there is a management challenge of releasing successive better versions for sustaining software innovation in a competitive market.

-Software engineering management looks into the economics of production, the creation of willingness to pay, and extraction of the value from the market.
+Software engineering management looks into the economics of production, the creation of willingness to pay, and the extraction of the value from the market.
 It also focuses on the process part for addressing the diseconomy scale effect.
-Although still to date, we look into software engineering from the perspective of technology, there is a growing role of management in creating economic value out of it in a competitive market.
+Although still to date, we look into software engineering from the perspective of technology; management has a growing role in creating economic value out of it in a competitive market.

 Hence, Software engineering management focuses on productivity, economies of scale and scope, and technology & innovation management for ferreting out economic value from computer science and engineering.